duyuyen24/Data-structure-and-Algorithm/README.md

 >[In terms of Binary Search's problems](https://vjudge.net/contest/447964)

 ### WEEK 8
-Participate in a self-created contest to evaluate all of the data structures and algorithms knowledge having achieved over on this process.
+Participate in a self-created contest to evaluate all of the data structures and algorithms knowledge having achieved over on this process.(including problems on LightOJ, SPOJ, UVA, CodeChef)

 >[Regarding Review'contest](https://vjudge.net/contest/449519)